 Responsive solid-state drive storage

 There are plenty of storage options, too, for those who want to locally maintain their files.
-And luckily for those who want the most responsive and efficient drive available, the customization options all include solid-state drive
+And luckily for those who want the most responsive and efficient drive available, the customization options all include solid-state drive (SSD) options.

 HD displays with privacy and anti-wear protection